sebastian-software/compress-it/README.md

 #### Options

-`shrinkRay()` accepts these properties in the options object.
+`compressIt()` accepts these properties in the options object.

-Note that `shrink-ray` options are backward-compatible with `compression`, but we have also moved all of the gzip/deflate/zlib-specific parameters into a sub-object called `zlib`.
-If you use `zlib` parameters at the root level of options in `shrink-ray`, you will get a deprecation warning.
+Note that `compress-it` options are backward-compatible with `compression`, but we have also moved all of the gzip/deflate/zlib-specific parameters into a sub-object called `zlib`.
+If you use `zlib` parameters at the root level of options in `compress-it`, you will get a deprecation warning.

 ##### filter